Khushijainwork/Smart-parking-system/README.md

 flask flask-socketio pyserial

 # Video Link
-The video representation of the project is accessible via the link provided below the project description .
+The video representation of the project is accessible via the link provided below the About section.